 Floating holidays are a more flexible alternative to providing employees with a standard list of company-recognized holidays on which employees have paid time off.
-In comparison to traditional leave policies, which designate holidays based on the typical paid holiday schedule in the U.S., floating holidays can be generally taken at any point during the year.
+In comparison to traditional leave policies, which designate holidays based on the typically paid holiday schedule in the U.S., floating holidays can be generally taken at any point during the year.

 Typically, employers choose to adopt floating holidays because they want to accommodate their workforce.
 They recognize that their employees are diverse, and may not all celebrate the same holidays.
 Providing floating holidays allow employees to take off on holidays that are significant to them, and work on holidays that aren’t.